How to create a "stained glass" quilt

 First, there are two key elements to creating the stained glass look -

 Light weight cotton or cotton blends are best.
-Try to avoid fabrics that fray easily, but if you want to use a bit of satin (I used some in my "Irish Cot" piece for the moon and some sections of sky) or similarly fragile fabric, get a tube of "Fray Block" to help minimize those frayed ends.
+Try to avoid fabrics that fray easily, but if you want to use a bit of satin (I used some in my "Hearth & Home" piece for the moon and some sections of sky) or similarly fragile fabric, get a tube of "Fray Block" to help minimize those frayed edges.
 It really works!

-2. Lead line tape: This is what separates this particular technique of stained glass/Celtic quilting from the rest, and gives the finished piece its "pop".
-As far as I know the kind I use (a polyester braid- not to be confused with bias tape) is not available in retail stores, and the only places on line that I know for certain are carrying are here and quilterstreasure.com (link above).
-They have it available in 12 yd. lengths for around $9.
-They also offer it in a variety of colors: forest green, pewter, white, and cream!
+2. Lead line tape: This is what separates this particular technique of stained glass/Celtic quilting from the rest and gives the finished piece its "pop".
+As far as I know the kind I use (a flat nylon braid - not to be confused with bias tape) is not available in retail stores, and the only places that I know for certain are carrying it are on-line, both here and at quilterstreasure.com (link above).
+They have it available in both nylon and polyester 12 yd. lengths for around $10.
+They also offer it in green and white, polyester only ($11/pkg).

 Second, there are a few necessary tools and products to have on hand -